Want to hit the open road in Spain? Get to grips with driving in your new home with our guide to driving and parking in Spain

 Driving in Spain is on the right-hand side of the road, similar to many other continental European nations.
 There is a number of rules that drivers must adhere to in order to legally drive in Spain:

-- All car owners are required to carry two warning triangles if the car is Spanish registered, as well as carry a complete set of spare bulbs, fuses, a spare wheel and the tools to replace them.
+- All car owners must carry two warning triangles if the car is registered in Spain.
+Motorists must also carry a complete set of spare bulbs, fuses, a spare wheel, and any necessary tools.

-- Drivers are required to wear a hi-visibility jacket or vest when getting out of their vehicle on intercity roads.
+- Drivers are required to wear a high-visibility jacket or vest when getting out of their vehicle on intercity roads.

-- If your car is registered outside of Spain, you are not obliged to carry any of the above unless it’s also compulsory in your country of origin, but if your car breaks down in Spain you will be subject to Spanish law and will risk a fine if you don’t use warning triangles and a hi-visibility jacket.
+- If your car breaks down in Spain, you risk a fine if you don’t use warning triangles and a high-visibility jacket.

 - If a person requires glasses or contact lenses it is a legal requirement to carry a spare pair while driving, if your driving license indicates this in the restriction code area.